decred-proposals/mainnet/3943bffdf14b4c8ac32c17ff4a4ecaf7406a115a642567d50eb6f70804b0097c/1/payload/index.md

 **New features**

-scan a tx - One feature that I think would be good for stakey is the ability to scan/paste a txid and pull out the commitment address (where the money goes), so anyone can point and click to watch a ticket.
+scan a tx - One feature that I think would be good for stakey is the ability to scan/paste a txid and pull out the OP_RETURN script's address (where the money goes), so anyone can point and click to watch a ticket.

 choose explorer - While the default as dcrdata is fine, it would be good to allow someone to specify their own, or a different block explorer.
 This would allow for a completely closed system if one wanted, although dcrdata is perfectly safe, don't get me wrong.
 It would also allow the app to be used on testnet by pointing it at a block explorer running on testnet.